Engagement Letter

 Client Responsibilities

-We will provide you with the option of an income tax organizer to help you compile and document the information we will need to prepare your income tax returns.
-You must complete the income tax organizer with accurate and complete information.
-Income from all sources, including those outside the U.S., is required.
+We will provide you with an income tax organizer to help you compile and document the information necessary to prepare your income tax returns.
+You are responsible for fully and accurately completing the income tax organizer, including any activities in which you engage outside of the U.S. or your home state.

 Online Access to Information